 The sea trials of these ground-breaking energy yachts took place off the coast of Brightlingsea, Essex, earlier this month.
 During the sea trials, the vessel managed to produce around six liters (1.5 gallons) of green hydrogen over a two-hour test run.
 The trial was so successful that the energy yacht outperformed expectations and could have produced over ten times more of the green renewable gas.

-The secret ingredient behind this breakthrough in marine energy production is a new artificial intelligence algorithm that uses the power of data to find optimal weather conditions in which to route the vessels when at sea.
+The secret ingredient behind this breakthrough in marine energy production is a new artificial intelligence algorithm that uses data to find optimal weather conditions to route the vessels at sea.
 It is able to find the so-called “Goldilocks” of wind zones where the breeze is just right to maximize the vessel’s efficiency.
-The routing algorithm was developed by an artificial intelligence firm, Faculty, and works by analyzing weather forecasts and sea conditions to adjust the course of the boats in real-time.
+The routing algorithm was developed by an artificial intelligence firm, Faculty, and works by analyzing weather forecasts and sea conditions to adjust the course of the boats in real time.

 The Drift team has calculated that a flotilla of Drift’s energy yachts sailing from New York to Penzance could achieve a load factor of 72.5%.
 By comparison, verified load factors for wind turbines in the UK are 26.5% for onshore wind farms and 39.9% for offshore wind farms.

 The UK-based startup intends to continue sea trials and increase the number of ships available to generate energy.
-It has plans to trial the technology in bigger watercrafts, including a 130-foot yacht, within a year.
-A vessel of that size would be capable of producing in excess of 250,000 liters (55,000 gallons) of green hydrogen per hour.
+It has plans to trial the technology in bigger watercraft, including a 130-foot yacht, within a year.
+A vessel of that size could produce in excess of 250,000 liters (55,000 gallons) of green hydrogen per hour.